rybakit/phive-queue/README.md

 ## Drivers

-Currently, there are the following drivers:
+Currently, there are the following drivers available:

 * `MongoDbQueue`
 * `RedisQueue`